-About the first of the year I get out the gypsum and sprinkle it over all the rose beds until the ground has the appearance of a light snowfall.
-Around February 1, a tablespoonful of sulphate of iron for each bush is evenly scattered over the surface.
+- About the first of the year, I get out the gypsum and sprinkle it over all the rose beds until the ground has the appearance of a light snowfall.
+Around February 1, a tablespoonful of sulfate of iron for each bush is evenly scattered over the surface.

-With a standard tined garden fork I dig out the soil to about 4 inches and the size of a wash basin, equidistant between two bushes.
-A good forkful of the manure is thrown in, spread out and covered with soil.
+- With a standard tined garden fork, I dig out the soil to about 4″ inches, the size of a wash basin, equidistant between two bushes.
+A good forkful of the manure is thrown in, spread out, and covered with soil.
 I call this the “hidden force.”

 Dealing With Pests And Diseases On Roses

-It is essential to pick off not only the diseased leaves but those near the bottom of the plant which have yellowed, discolored or become spotted.
-All fallen leaves should be removed from the ground and all blossoms picked as soon as they have passed their zenith.
+It is essential to pick off not only the diseased leaves but those near the bottom of the plant which has yellowed, discolored, or become spotted.
+All fallen leaves should be removed from the ground, and all blossoms picked as soon as they have passed their zenith.

 As winter approaches and new growth starts to let up, all spraying and insect control ceases.

-Shortly after that the weak and twiggy growth on each plant is cleared out and the beds raked clean.
-Then the bud union and the ground directly around the base of the plant is given a light sprinkling with naphthalene flakes and the crown is hilled up with soil about four inches above the union.
+Shortly after, the weak and twiggy growth on each plant is cleared out, and the beds are raked clean.
+Then the bud union and the ground directly around the base of the plant is given a light sprinkling with naphthalene flakes, and the crown is hilled up with soil about four inches above the union.

-Dormant spraying with the conventional 1 to 10 solution of lime sulphur is done about a month before the spring clean-up and pruning begins.
+Dormant spraying with the conventional 1 to 10 solution of lime sulfur is done about a month before the spring clean-up and pruning begins.